 - Western red cedar

-The purpose of treatment is to reduce the irritation.
+The goal of treatment is to reduce the irritation.

 Getting more air into the workplace or wearing masks to filter out the offending dust particles may help.
 Some people may need to be taken out of the workplace.